-Food fights take on a whole new meaning when you become a parent—and feeding a picky eater can test the best of us.
-If your little one gags at anything but buttered noodles and you’re wondering where they’ll get their high protein foods from, we have recipes that are quick to prepare, packed with protein and that kids will actually eat!
-Keep reading to see them all.
+Protein-packed meals and picky eaters don’t always go hand-in-hand.
+If your little one gags at anything but buttered noodles and you’re wondering where he’ll get his high protein foods from, we have recipes that are quick to prepare, packed with protein and that kids will actually eat!
+Keep reading to find your new secret weapon.

 Slow Cooker Chicken Tacos